ITCMD/class-manager/README.md

 set weekstartminusone=number
 set grades=Gades URL
 ```
-   -Save it in the classes folder with a unique name.
+   - Save it in the classes folder with a unique name.

 **2.** Fill in the fields thats are fairly self explanitory.
    - For annoucements, go to the announcements page of your course and copy that URL
    - Do the same for grades

 **3.** For the course content variables and the number you'll have to do the following:
    - Go to your course on Blackboard and select `Course Content` and choose `Week One`.
    - On this page you should see `Assignments` and `Readings`.